ZhifangDeng/MISSFormer/README.md

 # MISSFormer
 Code for paper "MISSFormer: An Effective Medical Image Segmentation Transformer".
 Please read our preprint at the following link: [paper_address](https://arxiv.org/abs/2109.07162).
+Our paper has been accepted by TMI.
+More detailed comparative experiments and analysis can be found in the early access journal paper:[tmi_paper_address](https://ieeexplore.ieee.org/document/9994763/metrics#metrics).

 ## 1. Environment